open-tiktoka/DouyinPy/docs/source/users/usage.rst

 Download Videos and Slideshows
 ------------------------------

-If all you want to do is download a video or slideshow from TikTok, go no further.
+If all you want to do is download a video or slideshow from Douyin, go no further.
 Because slideshows are saved as images with a sound, you'll need to join these images together with the sound.
 I'd suggest using `ffmpeg`_ for this:

 .. code-block:: py